X-Numero-Api-Key header.

 Request signing

 MostPOST endpoints require a request signature in addition to your API key.
-The signature is sent via the x-signature-key header.
+The signature is sent via the X-Numero-Signature header.
 This provides an extra layer of security by ensuring the request body hasn’t been tampered with in transit.

 See Request Signing for full details on how to generate signatures.